azzimoda/cyrillic.kak/README.md

 # cyrillic.kak

-Mappings for cyrillic layouts for Kakoune
+The plugin maps letters of cyrillic layouts to english ones in the normal mode [Kakoune](https://kakoune.org).